UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

 ```

 Like `add` you can run this with your working directory set to any child folder
 of a git repository.
-The command will trigger a new window to open in Atom with
+The command will trigger a editor to open with the following text:
-this text:

 ```